 - Never give your credit card number or personal information over the phone unless you have initiated the call and trust that business.

 - Watch your mail, know when to expect credit or financial statements, and watch for them.
 If you suspect that an identity thief has stolen your mail or filed a change of address request for you with the post office, notify the U.S. Postal Inspector.
 Mail theft is a felony in the United States.

 - Freeze your credit report.
 Consumers in Minnesota are able to “freeze” their credit reports.
 A credit report freeze will deny identity thieves access to the consumer’s credit history and prevent them from obtaining new credit cards or loans under the consumer’s name.
-Victims of identity theft can have their credit reports frozen without charge.
-Non-victims can proactively freeze their credit report for a $5 fee.
+There is no charge for placing a security freeze.

 What to Do if You’re a Victim